Alzheimer's genes: Are you at risk?

 Genes control the function of every cell in your body.
 Some genes determine basic characteristics, such as the color of your eyes and hair.
 Other genes can make you more likely to develop certain diseases, including Alzheimer's disease.

 Researchers have identified a number of genes associated with Alzheimer's disease.
+Some genes increase your likelihood of developing the disease (risk genes).
+Others guarantee that you will develop a disease (deterministic genes), though these are rare.
 However, genetic risk factors are just one of the factors involved in getting Alzheimer's disease.

 Most common late-onset Alzheimer's gene

-The most common variety of Alzheimer's disease usually begins after age 65 (late-onset Alzheimer's disease).
-The most common gene associated with late-onset Alzheimer's disease is called apolipoprotein E (APOE).
+The most common type of Alzheimer's disease usually begins after age 65 (late-onset Alzheimer's disease).
+The most common gene associated with late-onset Alzheimer's disease is a risk gene called apolipoprotein E (APOE).

 APOE has three common forms:

-- APOE e2 — the least common — appears to reduce the risk of Alzheimer's.
+- APOE e2 — the least common — reduces the risk of Alzheimer's.

 Genes aren't the only factor

 Because you inherit one APOE gene from your mother and another from your father, you have two copies of the APOE gene.
-Having at least one APOE e4 gene increases your risk of developing Alzheimer's disease.
-If you have two APOE e4 genes, your risk is even higher.
+Having at least one APOE e4 gene increases your risk of developing Alzheimer's disease two- to threefold.
+If you have two APOE e4 genes, your risk is even higher, approximately eight- to twelvefold.

 But not everyone who has one or even two APOE e4 genes develops Alzheimer's disease.
 And the disease occurs in many people who don't even have an APOE e4 gene, suggesting that the APOE e4 gene affects risk but is not a cause.
 Other genetic and environmental factors likely are involved in the development of Alzheimer's disease.